Get Your Family Dispute Case Packet — Private, Fast, Affordable

 As research into negotiation and threat assessments indicates, arbitration’s efficiency stems from its streamlined procedures and mutual cooperation.
 Parties typically incur lower legal fees by avoiding prolonged court battles, with most disputes resolving within months rather than years.

 Furthermore, arbitration allows parties to control costs by selecting the scope of proceedings and the arbitrator's schedule.
-The resulting savings can be substantial, especially for families with limited financial resources or complex asset portfolios.
+The resulting savings can be substantial, especially for families at a local employer resources or complex asset portfolios.

 Ultimately, these efficiencies foster quicker, more amicable resolutions that serve the best interests of all involved, particularly children.